RajivShrestha/DevelopingDataProducts-Shiny/README.md

 # DevelopingDatProducts-Shiny

-## Coursera Course Project for [Developing Data Products](https://www.coursera.org/course/devdataprod) is
+## Coursera Course Project for [Developing Data Products](https://www.coursera.org/course/devdataprod)

 This project is created as a course project for Developing Data Products course in Coursera
  - The original version is available in [github as courseSubmission](https://github.com/RajivShrestha/DevelopingDataProducts-Shiny)